-THE DRILL SERGEANT: Meteoric Resources L (ASX: MEI) is set to commence its 2021 Brazilian drilling program at the company’s Juruena Gold Project in Brazil.
+THE DRILL SERGEANT: Meteoric Resources (ASX: MEI) reported the first results from its 2021 program at the company’s Palm Springs gold project in Western Australia.

 Meteoric Resources declared strong results from the follow-up drilling program undertaken at the Butchers Creek deposit within the Palm Springs project, claiming to have confirmed the presence of thick zones of gold mineralisation enhancing the anticline hinge zone target.

 Highlights of the drilling included anticlinal hinge zone intersections that confirmed large, robust intervals of:

 57 metres at 1.6 grams per tonne gold from 223m, including 18m at 3.1g/t gold from 234m; and

 32m at 1.4g/t gold from 266m, including 4m at 6g/t gold from 266m.

 Meteoric said the results enhance the progress it has made to date at Palm Springs and provide confidence for the company to forge ahead with a Scoping Study looking at open pit and underground development scenarios.